righettod/code-snippets-security-utils/README.md

 # Usage

-👨‍💻The repository can be open directly into [Intellij Community Edition](https://www.jetbrains.com/idea/download).
+👨‍💻The repository can be open directly into [Intellij IDEA](https://www.jetbrains.com/idea/download).